Private Pike: Personality

 Pike's name is a reference to the spear-like weapons issued to the Home Guard in 1942, generating "an almost universal feeling of anger and disgust from the ranks".

 Ian Lavender was invited to choose Pike's scarf from the BBC costume department.
 As a supporter of Aston Villa, he chose the team's colours.

-A series of Barclays Bank adverts featured Arthur Lowe as George Mainwaring retiring from his position at the bank, with Pike taking over as manager; Mainwaring refers to Pike as 'stupid boy' as he did in the series.
+A Barclays Bank advert featured Arthur Lowe as George Mainwaring retiring from his position at the bank, with Pike taking over as manager.